CarneyC/slate/source/index.html.md

 }
 ```

-This endpoint links an existing account with a third party identity provider.
+This endpoint links the user with a third party identity.

 ### HTTP Request